 Types of peer review

-There are many different types of peer-review.
-The most important distinctions connect to whether the identities of the author(s) and reviewers are known or confidential.
+There are many different types of peer review.
+The most important distinctions connect to whether the reviewers and the authors are known to each other, or whether their names are confidential.

 - Single-blind review: reviewers know the authors’ identity; authors do not know reviewers;